 Access to medicines is a huge priority for everyone in the cystic fibrosis (CF) community, and it’s a huge priority for Cystic Fibrosis Canada.

 Highly effective CFTR modulator therapies now exist, improving health outcomes and helping people with cystic fibrosis live longer, healthier lives.

-Unfortunately, a lack of access to these medications means that very few people living with CF in Canada currently benefit from these advancements.
+Unfortunately, a lack of access to CF modulators means that to date, very few people living with CF in Canada currently benefit from these advancements.
 But we are gaining ground.
 We are going further to gain access to modulators for all who need them.

-Cystic Fibrosis Canada is calling on government to implement a fast and fair process for disease-modifying therapies like Trikafta.
-We also apply pressure on provincial governments to cover symptom management drugs for CF. We have had successes, but there are still far too many gaps in access to CF medications and disparities among provinces in how they are funded.
+In addition to the work we do to gain broad access to modulators, we apply pressure on provincial governments to cover symptom management drugs for CF. We have had successes, but there are still far too many gaps in access to CF medications and disparities among provinces in how they are funded.